HDFGroup/h5serv/docs/Reference/DatatypeOps/GET_Datatype.rst

 created
 ^^^^^^^
-A timestamp giving the time the group was created in UTC (ISO-8601 format).
+A timestamp giving the time the dataset was created in UTC (ISO-8601 format).

 lastModified
 ^^^^^^^^^^^^
-A timestamp giving the most recent time the group has been modified (i.e. attributes or links updated) in UTC (ISO-8601 format).
+A timestamp giving the most recent time the dataset has been modified (i.e. attributes updated) in UTC (ISO-8601 format).

 hrefs
 ^^^^^